microsoft/debug-adapter-protocol/specification.md

   verified: boolean;

   /**
-   * An optional message about the state of the breakpoint.
+   * A message about the state of the breakpoint.
    * This is shown to the user and can be used to explain why a breakpoint could
    * not be verified.
    */